Improv Band Project — Looking for musicians!

 What is “nu jazz”?

-Nu jazz is a young jazz fusion-esque (sub)genre and its style is still evolving.
-So, the definition written here is a personal interpretation of what nu jazz is, after listening through a few nu jazz albums and a selection of tracks.
+Nu jazz is a young jazz fusion-esque (sub)genre, and the definition written here is a personal interpretation that I came up with after listening through a few nu jazz albums and a selection of tracks.

-Nu jazz, for me and in general, is the attempt to use “real” instruments to play in the style of electronic music that are inspired by jazz themselves.
-Think of music like broken beat, trip-hop, and chill-out: These are electronic music that have a lot of jazz influence and sometimes even uses samples from jazz records.
-And then think of playing music that are composed in the style of these electronic genres, but played with “real” instruments.
+Nu jazz, for me, is the attempt to use “real” instruments to play in the style of electronic music that are inspired by jazz themselves.
+Think of electronic genres like broken beat, trip hop, and downtempo: These have a lot of jazz influence and sometimes even use jazz record samples.
+Because these electronic artists are not bound by a set of “rules”, it’s common for their compositions to have unusual rhythm patterns, harmonies, or both.
+Now, imagine these unusual patterns are played with “real” instruments, instead of just pressing play.

 There are of course some deviations to this general idea, and each artist or band have their own ways of playing nu jazz.
 The nu jazz sound, as with any modern genres, is (still) very much fluid.